marcelloromani/hello-kafka-python/README.md

 ## Foreword

-How to install Kafka varies among operationg systems and is not the focus of this project.
+How to install Kafka varies among operating systems and is not the focus of this project.

 Instructions and scripts for Mac OS are provided out of convenience.